unaveragetech/Camsploit/README.md

 ## Disclaimer

 The authors do not endorse any illegal activities associated with the use of this script.
 Always respect privacy and legal boundaries.

+clone the repo
+load it in a code space
+run this command pip install -r requirements.txt the run this command